 “A capacity and taste for reading gives access to whatever has already been discovered by others.”

 – Abraham Lincoln

 In agreement or disagreement, however, we must give authors the privilege of speaking for themselves.
-We must make every effort to understand the writing as the author originally intended it, uncolored by our unique perception or personal persuasions.
-Otherwise we return from a voyage of discovery as resolutely unchanged as when we embarked.
+We must make every effort to understand the writing as the author originally intended it, uncolored by our unique perceptions or personal persuasions.
+Otherwise, we return from a voyage of discovery as resolutely unchanged as when we embarked.